 This is how you watch the SeQual 2021 horror movie from around the world

-After more than a year of delay due to the covid-1 pandemic, director Nia Docoster’s sequel, Ghosts, is set to hit theaters today.
+After more than a year of delay due to the covid-1 pandemic, director Nia Docoster’s sequel, Ghosts, hits theaters today.

-After speaking his name for over a year, fellow Finally here.
-Director Nia DaCosta’s horror sequel kicks off in theaters this weekend, after more than a year of delay due to the COVID-19 pandemic.
+After speaking on his behalf for over a year, Coworker Finally here.
+Director Nia DaCosta’s horror sequel hits theaters this weekend, after more than a year of delay due to the COVID-19 pandemic.

-Although this is the fourth film in fellow Series, the 2021 film will be a direct sequel to the original 1992 film.
-Yahya Abdul-Mateen II, who recently starred on HBO look dude In the series, you play as Anthony McCoy, a visual artist who uncovers the horrific true story of a killer known as Candyman.
+Although this is the fourth film in Coworker The 2021 series will be a direct sequel to the original 1992 film.
+Yahya Abdul-Mateen II, who recently starred on HBO look dude In the series, you play as Anthony McCoy, a visual artist who reveals the horrific true story of a killer known as Candyman.

-Here’s everything we know so far about Candyman, which premiered in theaters across the country on August 27.
+Here’s everything we know so far about Candyman, which premiered nationwide on August 27.

 Candyman: release date

-Candyman premiered on US and UK movie screens on August 27, 2021.
-The film is two hours long, which is longer than the original film which was one hour and 39 minutes long.
-The 2021 film was directed by Nia DaCosta and features a star cast.
+Candyman premiered on movie screens in the US and UK on August 27, 2021.
+The film is two hours long, which is longer than the original film which was 1 hour 39 minutes long.
+The 2021 film was directed by Nia DaCosta and has a star-studded cast.

-A direct sequel to the 1992 horror film is slated to hit theaters worldwide:
+A direct sequel to the 1992 horror film will be screened in theaters around the world:

 August 26: Australia, New Zealand, Greece, Germany, Brazil, Argentina, Czech Republic, Hungary, Malaysia, Mexico, Italy, Russia, Saudi Arabia and the Netherlands.